seanbenhur/hindi_image_captioning/README.md

 This is an encoder-decoder image captioning model made with [VIT](https://huggingface.co/google/vit-base-patch16-224-in21k) encoder and [GPT2-Hindi](https://huggingface.co/surajp/gpt2-hindi) as a decoder.
 This is a first attempt at using ViT + GPT2-Hindi for a Hindi image captioning task.
 We used the Flickr8k Hindi Dataset available on kaggle to train the model.

-This model was trained using HuggingFace course community week, organized by Huggingface.
+This model was trained during HuggingFace course community week, organized by Huggingface.
 The pretrained weights are available [here](https://huggingface.co/team-indain-image-caption/hindi-image-captioning)

 ## How to use